leto/ramit-briefcase/outline.md

 ### Converted Parrot VM to Git
-Over ten years of history across two version control systems was converted, and much of the build process had to be refactored to use Git instead of Subversion.
+Over ten years of history across two version control systems was converted, and large parts of the configure subsystem had to be refactored to use Git instead of Subversion.
+This also involved writing developer documentation on the new Git workflow, as well as a document describing Git terminology.

+### Helped add and test IPv6 support to Parrot
+This was no minor feat, as Parrot supports Linux, *BSD, Windows and Solaris.

 ### PL/Parrot : Parrot VM embedded into PostgreSQL
-This makes PIR, Parrot Intermediate Representation, available as PL language, which stored procedures can be written in.
+This makes PIR, Parrot Intermediate Representation, available as PostgreSQL stored procedure Language (PL).
 It also allows for any language running on Parrot to easily become PL.

 ### PL/Perl6  : Rakudo Perl 6 embedded into PostgreSQL
-This uses PL/Parrot to embed an implementation of Perl 6 and allows writing stored procedures in Perl 6.
+This uses PL/Parrot to embed Rakudo Perl 6 and allows writing stored procedures in Perl 6.
 For instance, a Perl 6 grammar can be defined once and then every call to a stored procedure can see if it parses in that grammar.

-### Helped add and test IPv6 support to Parrot
-This was no minor feat, as Parrot supports Linux, *BSD, Windows and Solaris.

 ### Jitterbug : Continuous integration system for Git
 This continuous integration system currently runs test suites and emails on